-No US retailers...and they won't be in stock until April.
-I'm going to pay him soon so he can send me one in April.
-I have always wanted the Microcon and Cyclodon from Technosaurus... but those are no longer available.
-This is cheaper and smaller than those two together...so I'm ready to waste the cash.
-Plus, I always found these TB machines to be fun and easy to mess with to get good results.
+No US retailersand they won't be in stock until April.
+I'm going to pay always wanted the Microcon and Cyclodon from Technosaurus but the smaller than those two togetherso I'm ready to waste the cash.
+Plus, easy to mess with to get good results. nose are no longer available.
+This is cheaper and I always found these TB machines to be fun and